joaovictorvilela/joaovictorvilela/README.md

 ### Hey!
 Welcome to my profile!
 How is it going? 👋

-- 🎓 I’m currently a Computer Science Student (UFAL)
+- 🚀 I’m currently a Computer Science Student (UFAL)
-- ✨ Living in Arapiraca, Alagoas, Brazil
+- 💻 Python, HTML5, CSS3 and JavaScript
-- 👨‍🚀 25 years old
+- ✨ Learning is continuous and there will always be a next level